8x8-dxi/ContactNowAPI/README.md

 3. #### [database.php](https://github.com/8x8-dxi/ContactNowAPI/blob/master/DATABASE.md) See database documentation

-    The database endpoint enable a user to dynamically configure various components of the contact centre.
+    The database endpoint allows a user to dynamically configure various components of the contact centre.
     This include the ability to manipulate campaign settings, Campaign/Queue assignments to Agents and many more.

 4. #### ajax.php